jwintz/obsidianp/docs/Getting-Started/Deployment.md

 # Deployment

-Deploy your ObsidianP-generated site to GitHub Pages or GitLab Pages.
+Deploy your Obsidian:P-generated site to GitHub Pages or GitLab Pages.

 ## GitHub Pages